 Many people have dreamed of an expansive home office with solid oak doors, an oversized desk that overlooks a garden, and a list of amenities that will not contribute at all to the work that needs to be completed.

 A more realistic course of action is to design your office for maximum productivity.
-You should set up in a low traffic area of your home and paint your office a neutral color that will instigate productivity.
+You should set up in a low-traffic area of your home and paint your office a neutral color that will instigate productivity.
+If you don’t have room in your home for an office, check out Garden Office Sussex.
 Make sure there is space for everything you need to work and that often-used items are within arm’s reach.

 Work in Comfort